Hum Paanch (TV series): Plot

-Hum Paanch is the story of a middle-class white-collar worker, Anand Mathur, who always finds himself in trouble because of his five daughters — Meenakshi, Radhika, Sweety, Kajal, and Chhoti.
-The three elder daughters are Anand and his first wife's children.
-The last two are Anand and Bina's daughters.
+Anand Mathur is in a white-collar job who always finds himself in trouble because of his five daughters — Meenakshi, Radhika, Sweety, Kajal, and Chhoti.
+The three elder daughters are by his first wife.
+The younger two are by his second wife Bina, whom he married upon becoming a widower.

 Together, the five girls plan to do something new in every episode.
-Anand's first wife, who is dead, speaks to him through her portrait on the living room wall; his second wife, Bina, generally supports the daughters' ideas.
-The show was a runabout success, helping to establish Zee TV.
+Anand's first wife speaks to him through her portrait on the living room wall; Bina generally supports the daughters' ideas.
+The show was a runaway success, helping to establish Zee TV.

 When the show returned for a second season, Anand had returned from a long stay in the United States.
-Meenakshi and Radhika were married, Meenakshi was married to Purush whom she treats like a servant and shouts at.
-Radhika is married to Daljeet Singh whom the other sister's call 'Pape'.
+Meenakshi was married to Purush whom she treats like a servant and shouts at.
+Radhika is married to Daljeet Singh whom her sisters call 'Pape'.
 He is a scientist and invents many things which get the girls into trouble.
-He has a forgetfulness problem — he forgets people's names and basic things.
-Meenakshi's daughter is known as Damini, and Radhika's daughter's name is Gudiya.
+He is forgetful — he forgets people's names and basic things.
+Meenakshi's daughter is Damini, and Radhika's daughter is Gudiya.